SRinatR/Askim_candles/memory-bank/activeContext.md

 *   **Backend Transition:** All new features are being built with future backend integration (Prisma/PostgreSQL) in mind.
 *   **Attribute & Article Management:** Now fully dynamic using `localStorage` for admin, with initial seeding from mock data if empty.
 Includes multilingual text and image support for articles.
 *   **Mobile Admin Access:** Restricted, user prompted to use desktop.
 *   **Simulated Data:** Product, order, client, and log data are managed client-side or via `mock-data.ts`. `costPrice` is now part of product data.
 Client list in admin now supports filtering by status, sorting, and pagination (client-side).
+Admin user management allows adding managers (to localStorage) and simulating block/unblock status for them.